dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 Unicode characters are returned directly as UCS-32, one codepoint at a time.

 notcurses takes its keyboard input from **stdin**, which will be placed into non-blocking mode for the duration of operation.
-The terminal is put into raw mode (see **cfmakeraw(3)**), and thus keys are received without line-buffering. notcurses maintains its own buffer of input characters, which it will attempt to fill whenever it reads.
+The terminal is put into non-canonical mode (see **termios(3)**), and thus keys are received without line-buffering. notcurses maintains its own buffer of input characters, which it will attempt to fill whenever it reads.